rei-vilo/Galaxia_Library/README.md

 *Why the Galaxia name?
 With LaunchPad, BoosterPack and Energia, let's stay in space and explore new galaxies!*

+> :warning:
+>
+>Energia, the fork of the Arduino IDE and SDK for the LaunchPad boards, is no longer maintained.
+>
+>The official tools from Texas Instruments are Code Composer Studio, based on Eclipse with an online variant, and the SimpleLink SDK for the ARM Cortex-M MCUs.

 ### Content

 The Galaxia Library encapsulates RTOS elements as objects for an easier use.